 Although earthworms lack eyes they have specialized receptor cells to recognize the changes around them.
 Specialised sensory organs and chemoreceptors help them to respond to stimuli perfectly.
 The sensory system of the earthworms is present in the anterior portion of the body.

 Earthworms are bisexual.
 Hence, each individual carries both male and female reproductive systems in them.

 The male reproductive system consists of two pairs of testes (10-11 segments), vasa deferentia (till 18th segment), and two pairs of accessory glands (17th and 19th segments).
 The prostate and spermatic ducts open by a pair of male genital pores (18th segment).
 The spermatozoa are stored in the four pairs of spermathecae (6-9 segments).

 The female reproductive system consists of one pair of ovaries and oviduct.
 Ovaries open into an ovarian funnel running below the ovaries and join the oviduct and open at female genital pore (14thsegment).

 During copulation, two earthworms exchange their sperms.
 Then, the collected sperm and egg and the nutritive fluids are deposited in the cocoon, which is later deposited into the soil.

-Stay tuned with BYJU’S to learn more about morphology and anatomy of an earthworm.
+Stay tuned with BYJU’S to learn more about morphology, diagram and anatomy of an earthworm.